-Thanks to the enterprise and good graces of the New Mexico Book Association (NMBA), I’ve been invited to a reception Celebrating New Mexico Writers at the convention center in our stucco-studded capital city.
+Thanks to the enterprise and good graces of the New Mexico Book Association (

 One fundamental understanding of agroecology in general and deep agroecology in particular is that being directly in touch with the earth promotes good physical, mental, and spiritual health for people, animals, plants, and the whole.
 There’s nothing artificial about that earth-based quality of intelligence, qualities naturally intrinsic to full health.